 C:\Windows\system32\cmd.exe /C _slfdel.bat AltirisAgentInstSvc_del.exe

-Note: The GUIDs in the paths will be different each time.
-We mention as well about our executables.
-We don't mention what regsvr32.exe, rundll32.exe, mofcomp.exe and a couple of other system exes do during our installation/uninstall process.
+Note: The GUIDs in the paths above will be different each time this is run.
+We mention our executables but we don't mention what the regsvr32.exe, rundll32.exe, mofcomp.exe and a couple of other system exes do during the installation/uninstall process.